Ulmus pumila 'Dropmore'

-The Siberian elm cultivar Ulmus pumila 'Dropmore' was grown from seed collected by F. L. Skinner, of Dropmore, Manitoba, in Harbin, China.
+The Siberian elm cultivar Ulmus pumila 'Dropmore' was grown from seed collected in Harbin, Manchuria, China, by F. L. Skinner, of Dropmore, Manitoba.
+Green reported (1964) a suggestion to merge the Siberian elm cultivars 'Harbin' and 'Manchu' with 'Dropmore', as all came from the Harbin area.
+In the event, 'Dropmore' appears to have superseded these earlier cultivars.

+The cultivar 'Chinkota' was raised in North Dakota from 'Dropmore' seed.

 Description

 'Dropmore' is a fast-growing bushy form producing small leaves.